RMBaez/Protocol-Filter/README.md

 <h2>Program walk-through</h2>

 <b>Answer the question below <br/>
-What is the number of IPv4 conversations?
+What is the number of packets with a "TTL value less than 10"?

 <p align="center">
-Go to the Menu bar and click Statistics.
-Click on the Conversations option from the drop-down menu: <br/>
+Go to the Filter Bar.
+The filter will be ip.ttl <10, and will look for IPv4 address that have a time to live of less than 10.
+After you have entered in this filter, press enter to use it.
+You should only have the Packets that match the filter remaining.
+Go back down to Displayed in the bottom right of the Wireshark window.
+The number to the right is the answer to this question: <br/>
 <img width="1440" alt="Screenshot 2025-03-31 at 2 13 54 PM" src="https://github.com/user-attachments/assets/400d3db0-5bf5-47e8-a5ac-2f65929ad900" />